digistam/realtimeR/README.md

 * _OAuth Access Token_
 * _OAuth Access Token Secret_

-You should keep these secret, if anybody else gets these keys your Twitter account can be compromised.
+You should keep these secret, if anybody else gets these keys your Twitter account can be compromised!

 ## Variables
 Dataset variables (labels) are explained in [codeBook.md](https://github.com/digistam/realtimeR/blob/master/CodeBook.md).